-SHE may not have been tall, but Gillian Kay always appeared to be running tall – with elegance, poise and grace.
+SHE may not have been tall, but Gillian Kay (pictured in peak cap) always appeared to be running tall – with elegance, poise and grace.

 With her arms swinging past her hips as a sprinter’s arm action should at a 90-degree angle, she oozed class.
 She made sprinting look easy while running flat out on the grass track of Athlone Stadium between 1978 (Std 7) and 1981 (Std 10) and representing Livingstone High School and the Western Province Senior Schools Sports Union (WPSSSU).